 In other territories, Indigenous Peoples did not sign treaties.
 In these territories, Indigenous Peoples made no legal agreements with Canada to share responsibility of the lands and waters.
 In essence, Canada took governance of these lands and resources without consent.

 World views and systems of governance

 Indigenous Peoples had laws and systems of governance long before Europeans landed on what is now called Canada and imposed their own, colonial laws.
 Colonialists viewed nature as property to be owned or resources to be commodified.
 In contrast, many Indigenous Peoples speak of inherent rights accompanied by inherent responsibilities to the natural world.
-For example, University of Windsor associate professor Beverly Johnson says, “Our laws are always about that responsibility — our relationships, reciprocity.”
+For example, University of Windsor faculty of law associate professor and associate dean Beverly Jacobs says, “Our laws are always about that responsibility — our relationships, reciprocity.”